marshmallow-code/webargs/docs/framework_support.rst

 Decorator Usage
 +++++++++++++++

-When using the :meth:`use_args <webargs.falconparser.FalconParser.use_args>` decorator on a resource method, the arguments dictionary will be positioned as the first argument after ``self``.
+When using the :meth:`use_args <webargs.falconparser.FalconParser.use_args>` decorator on a resource method, the arguments dictionary will be positioned directly after the request and response arguments.

 .. code-block:: python